Standard contractual clauses

 Both contracting parties undertake in clause 14 to have given due consideration to the following aspects in particular:

-- the specific circumstances of the transfer, including the length of the processing chain, the number of actors involved and the transmission channels used, intended data onward transfers, the nature of the recipient, the purpose of the processing, the categories and format of the personal data transferred, the economic sector in which the transfer takes place, the location of the transferred data,
+- the special circumstances of the Transmissionincluding the length of the processing chain, the number of actors involved and the transmission channels used, intended data onward transfers, the type of recipient, the purpose of the Processingthe categories and format of the personal data transmitted, the economic sector in which the transmission takes place, the storage location of the transmitted data,

-- the relevant laws and practices of the third country of destination in view of the specific circumstances of the transfer (including those requiring disclosure of data to public authorities or allowing access to such data by public authorities) and the applicable restrictions and safeguards,
+- which, in view of the special circumstances of the Transmission relevant laws and practices of the third country of destination (including those requiring disclosure of data to public authorities or permitting access by public authorities to such data) and the applicable restrictions and safeguards,

-- any relevant contractual, technical or organizational safeguards put in place to supplement the safeguards under these Clauses, including measures applied during the transfer and processing of personal data in the country of destination.
+- any relevant contractual, technical or organizational safeguards put in place to supplement the safeguards under these Clauses, including measures implemented during the Transmission and with the Processing personal data in the country of destination.

 These three points must therefore be taken into account in particular for third country transfers as part of the risk assessment and considerations, and this must be documented.